MicrosoftDocs/azure-dev-docs/articles/terraform/compare-terraform-and-bicep-integration-features.md

 # Comparing Terraform and Bicep - Integration features

 To achieve scale, DevOps teams are always looking for ways to quickly deploy code with a trusted and repeatable process.
-When it comes to the cloud and infrastructure, this is increasingly accomplished with infrastructure-as-code (IaC).
-IaC tools range from general-purpose to those that are intended for specific environments.
+When it comes to the cloud and infrastructure, this process is increasingly accomplished with infrastructure-as-code (IaC).
+IaC tools range from general-purpose tools intended for specific environments.
 Terraform is an example of the former, while Bicep is designed to handle Azure-related tasks.

-In this article, we will compare nine Bicep and Terraform infrastructure and integration features to help you decide which tool will best support your infrastructure and processes.
+In this article, we'll compare nine Bicep and Terraform infrastructure and integration features.
+Understanding these differences will help you decide which tool best supports your infrastructure and processes.

 ## State and backend